-The environmental health specialist should be trained in the provisions outlined in OCGA 290-5-14 Rules of Department of Human Resources, Public Health, Food Service.
-Bring the most current version of OCGA 290-5-14, which can be found at the GDPH website http://health.state.ga.us/pdfs/environmental/290-5-14.pdf Bring the necessary equipment to conduct an inspection.
+The environmental health specialist should be trained in the provisions outlined in the Code.
+Bring the most current version, which can be found at the GDPH website http://health.state.ga.us/programs/envservices/index.asp.
+Bring the necessary equipment to conduct an inspection.
 An inspector's equipment checklist is provided in Chapter 8, Section 6.
 A list of food sampling equipment and the food report form can also be found in Chapter 8, Section 6.